-Our auditor, Ernst & Young LLP, prepared the auditor's report on our annual consolidated financial statements for the financial years ended September 30, 2021 and 2020.
+Our auditor, Ernst & Young LLP, prepared the auditor's report on our annual consolidated financial statements for the financial years ended September 30, 2022 and 2021.
 Ernst & Young LLP is independent in accordance with the auditor's rules of professional conduct in Ontario.

-Andrew J. Vigar and David G. Jones of Mining Associates, Brisbane, Australia, each a "qualified person" under NI 43-101, prepared the Ben Lomond Report and the Georgetown Report.
+Andrew J. Vigar and David G. Jones of Mining Associates, Brisbane, Australia, each a "qualified person" under NI 43-101, prepared the Georgetown Report.